btbristow/tutorials/certbot-with-cloudflare.md

 Use the following Docker Run command to launch a temporary container which runs Certbot, mounts directories, and takes the DNS-01 challenge.

-> **Tip**: The following example obtains a [wildcard certificate](https://knowledge.digicert.com/general-information/what-is-a-wildcard-certificate), but you can get another type, such a single-domain certificate.
-To do this, replace `*.mydomain.com` with `mydomain.com`.
+> **Tip**: The following example obtains a [wildcard certificate](https://knowledge.digicert.com/general-information/what-is-a-wildcard-certificate), but you can get another type, such as a single-domain certificate.
+To do so, replace `*.mydomain.com` with `mydomain.com`.

 ```bash
 sudo docker run -v /volume1/docker/certbot/etc_letsencrypt:/etc/letsencrypt \